Yuma War: Colorado River campaigns

 Heintzelman stayed in San Diego for a couple months to organize a second Yuma expedition to secure and reinforce Fort Yuma.
 The expedition sailed up the Colorado river in February 1852, but had to land at Ogden's Landing after one of the boats got swamped and had to reach Fort Yuma on land.
 Edward H. Fitzgerald would leave Fort Yuma to escort Heinzelman's men.
 Eighteen miles from Yuma, the Fitzgerald's men were attacked by the Quechan which lasted 18 hours, resulting in one American and four Quechan dead, forcing Fitzgerald to retreat back to the fort.
 They again met at the Battle of San Luis, with the Quechan forces once again defeating the Americans, with the Americans losing sixty men.

-Late in March of 1853, the soldiers of Fort Yuma organized a second expedition of eighty infantry and cavalry under Captain Fitzgerald and Captain Davidson.
+Late in March 1853, the soldiers of Fort Yuma organized a second expedition of eighty infantry and cavalry under Captain Fitzgerald and Captain Davidson.
 It was not very successful, as the Quechan were warned of the advancing Americans and they retreated from their villages without a fight.
 Only twenty Quechan were spotted by the soldiers and one old man was captured.
 Lieutenant Frederick Steele launched an operation just after, with forty men Steele proceeded up the western bank of the Colorado River and engaged in one skirmish.
 A small band of Quechan were found along the river and attacked as they fled across.
 Several Quechan were reportedly killed though most escaped harm.
 Lieutenant Steele continued on where he destroyed a few Quechan fields before returning to the fort.
 American civilians passing by the fort informed the captain that a large party of Quechan were together about forty miles north.
 Thirty men were sent to investigate but they returned to Fort Yuma after traveling seventy miles north without encountering the enemy.
 In mid May, the garrison conducted several scouting operations in the vicinity around the fort.
 In one of these missions, Lieutenant Sweeny with twenty-five men attacked a village south of Fort Yuma.
 There they killed one warrior, accidentally wounded a woman and burned the village.
 Large amounts of clothing and food were also destroyed.
 Lieutenant Henry B. Hendershott led a third party into Quechan territory around the fort, two villages were destroyed along with several wheat fields and two warriors were killed.
 During a forth operation of the same type, First Lieutenant George Pearce and his men killed three warriors and wounded Chief Pasqual.
 One woman was also wounded and a child drowned in the Colorado.